rmaicle/rmaicle.github.io/_tidbits/tidbits-2.md

 ---
+title:
+excerpt:
+type: quote
-title: Nicholas Negroponte
+by: Nicholas Negroponte
-excerpt: quote
-collection: Tidbits
 ---

 Computing is not about computers anymore.
 It is about living.